python3statement/python3statement.github.io/_practicalities/intro.md

 already Python 3 only, but are starting to stop support for earlier versions of Python.
 For example a library releasing a Python 3.4+ only version.

-Python 3.3 was release end of 2012, and was the first version to support (again) `u` as a prefix for Unicode string.
+Python 3.3 was release at the end of end of 2012, and was the first version to support (again) `u` as a prefix for Unicode string.
 It was one of the first minor version of Python 3 that saw a majority of single-source project working both on Python 2 and Python 3.
 These are the Project that will likely be affected by this issue.

 The introduction of Python 3 was chaotic, there are still strong argument both in Python 2 and Python 3 camps.
 In the one suffering the most from this are